 Fact: Minors can not authorize organ donation.
 However, minors can indicate to their family their desire to donate organs.
 Parents or legal guardians can authorize organ donation.

 Myth: You have to die before you can donate organs.

-Fact: While obviously, not all organs can be donated from living donors, there are options for living donation, including tissues, kidney, and pieces of other organs including the liver and lungs.
-Kidney and liver patients who are able to receive a living donor transplant receive good organs sooner.
-And living donation saves two lives: the recipient as well as the next in line on the deceased organ waiting list.
+Fact: While obviously, not all organs can be donated from living donors, there are options for living donation, including tissues, kidneys, and pieces of other organs, including the liver and lungs.
+Kidney and liver patients who can receive a living donor transplant receive good organs sooner.
+And living donation saves two lives: the recipient and the next in line on the deceased organ waiting list.

 Myth: Organ donation goes against my religion.

 Fact: Many people have personal beliefs against organ donation.
 However, most major religions believe in organ donation and view donation as an act of charity and goodwill.
-Religions that support organ donation include Protestant faith, Roman Catholicism, Islam, and most branches of Judaism.
+Religions that support organ donation include the Protestant faith, Roman Catholicism, Islam, and most Judaism branches.
 Those unsure of religious beliefs should speak with a member of the clergy.

 Myth: Rich and famous people get priority for available organs.

 Fact: While prominent individuals tend to get more headlines when they receive an organ donation, they do not have priority.
 Strict standards and a national computer system are used in order to distribute organs ethically and fairly with considerations for matching, medical urgency, waiting time, and location.

 Myth: Families have to pay for organ donation.